 As judge at the fruit shows, Mr. Hawter has adjudicated throughout the fruit areas.
 A leading member of the Fruitgrowers’ Association, he has from its inception been a notable figure at conferences, also representing this State at fruitgrowers’ conferences held in Melbourne and Sydney.
 At the outbreak of war, although hostilities would adversely affect his enterprise, his attitude was, business as usual, carry on.
 No employee was discharged because of war panic.
 Mr. Hawter has personally directed his ever expanding business and until the last few weeks maintained his keen interest in his numerous public activities.
 About two months ago illness compelled him to relinquish active work.
 The malady speedily developed and he suffered intensely.
 Nearing the end pain ceased and he peacefully passed away.
 He was laid to rest in the Balingup cemetery amid the hills he loved so well, reminiscent of his beautiful mountainous homeland.

-[At the time of Jacob’s death, his foreman was Charles Gubler, a French nurseryman who came to WA in 1910 to work for Hawter.
+[At the time of Jacob’s death, his foreman was Charles Gubler, a nurseryman who had been born in Switzerland and came to WA in February, 1911 to work for Hawter.
 Charles went on to establish his own Mullalyup orchard, and his son Henry Gubler later leased Fred Hawter’s orchard in the 1950s.
 Henry Gubler was prominent in the fruit growing industry, becoming president of the WA Fruitgrowers’ Association and a member of the Apple and Pear Corporation.]

 Two years before his death Jacob Hawter decided to cut back on his work and travel, offering his Glen Forrest orchard property for sale, as a whole or divided into two sections.
 One section, Lot 903, remained unsold, to be offered once again for sale in 1926 following his death, when his deceased estate was being managed by the Perpetual Executors, Trustees and Agency Co.
 From Perth.
 The Mullalyup properties, comprising an area of 2628 acres, were offered for auction by the same trustees, as a total entity or split into two sections.